4.8

 Image: ChateauVersailles.fr

-The Palace of Versailles’ 13 Empire Rooms depict the series of events that took place as Napolean gained power across Europe in just a few years.
+The Palace of Versailles’ 13 Empire Rooms illustrate the rapid rise of Napoleon’s power across Europe.

-This project was a political one taken up by King Louis-Philippe to gain support of Napolean’s empire.
+This initiative was a strategic move by King Louis-Philippe to secure support from Napoleon’s empire.

-The Empire Rooms also house some greatly significant artworks by renowned artists like Guérin and Regnault.
+The Empire Rooms inside Palace of Versailles also house some significant artworks by renowned artists like Guérin and Regnault.

 The Grand Commun